Non-Rigid Rank-One Infinite Measures on the Circle: Measure of

 \begin{proof} We know by equation \ref{measureX} that $T_\al$ is an infinite measure transformation if and only if $ \sum_{k=1}^\infty \frac{q_{k-1}}{a_kq_k} = \infty$.
 By formulas \ref{b},

 Therefore,

 Then $\sum_{k=2}^\infty \frac{q_{k-1}}{a_{k-1}q_k}$ diverges if and only if $\sum_{k=2}^\infty \frac{1}{a_ka_{k-1}}$ diverges, and so we are done. \end{proof}

-Since badly approximable numbers are precisely the irrational numbers with bounded coefficients $a_k$, it is clear that for a badly approximable $\alpha$, $\sum_{k=2}^\infty \frac{1}{a_ka_{k-1}}$ diverges, and $T_\alpha$ will be an infinite measure transformation.
+Since badly approximable numbers are precisely the irrational numbers with bounded coefficients $a_k$, it is clear that for a badly approximable $\alpha$, $\sum_{k=2}^\infty \frac{1}{a_ka_{k-1}}$ diverges, and $T_\alpha$ will be an infinite measure-preserving transformation.
 On the other hand, an example of irrationals such that the sum converges are any numbers whose continued fraction coefficients $(a_k)$ are strictly increasing.
 A specific example is the number $\alpha$ with continued fraction coefficients $[0; 1, 2, 3, 4...] = \frac{I_1(2)}{I_0(2)}$, where $I_1, I_0$ are the modified Bessel functions of the first kind.
 In that case, $T_\alpha$ will act on a finite measure space.

+\begin{cor} There are uncountably many $\alpha$ for which $X_\alpha$ has finite measure. \end{cor} \begin{proof} Letting $a_k$ equal to $2^k$ or $2^k + 1$, we find that there are uncountably many sequences $(a_k)$ such that

+Each sequence $(a_k)$ defines a unique irrational number, so there are uncountably many irrational numbers $\alpha$ such that $X_\alpha$ has finite measure. \end{proof}
-What is the measure of the set of all irrational numbers such that $\sum_{k=2}^\infty \frac{1}{a_ka_{k-1}}$ converges?
-We use a corollary of the famous theorem due to Gauss and Kuzmin, to answer this question.

-To answer this question, we will first want to compute the probability that for $\alpha\in \mathbb{R}$ the $k$th continued fraction coefficient $a_k$ of $\alpha$ equals $n$.
+Now we address the question of the measure of the set of all irrational numbers such that $\sum_{k=2}^\infty \frac{1}{a_ka_{k-1}}$ converges.
+We use a corollary of the famous theorem due to Gauss and Kuzmin to answer this question.
+We will first want to compute the probability that for $\alpha\in \mathbb{R}$ the $k$th continued fraction coefficient $a_k$ of $\alpha$ equals $n$.
 Without loss of generality we will assume for the remainder of this section that $\alpha \in [0, 1)$.
 This is because the continued fraction expansion of $\alpha$ is identical the continued fraction expansion of $\alpha \pmod{1}$ with the exception of the first coefficient.
 We can consider the standard Lebesgue measure on $[0, 1)$, then the $k$th continued fraction coefficient $a_k(\alpha)$ is a well defined random variable.

 \begin{thm}[Gauss-Kuzmin] \thlabel{gauss} Let $P(a_k(\alpha) = n)$ be the probability that the $k$th continued fraction coefficient $a_k$ of $\alpha$ equals $n$.
 Then \end{thm}

 The following corollary of the proof of the Gauss-Kuzmin theorem (see \cite[Theorem 10.4.2]{MT06}) shows that the probability that a coefficient takes on a certain value is dependent on the value of the previous coefficient. \begin{cor}\thlabel{gausscor}